apalala/grako/README.rst

 * `Kathryn Long`_ proposed better support for UNICODE in the treatment of whitespace and regular expressions (patterns) in general.
 Her other contributions have made **Grako** more congruent, and more user-friendly.

+* `David Röthlisberger`_ provided the definitive patch that allows the use of Python_ keywords as rule names.

 * **Grako** would not have been possible without the vision, the funding, and the trust provided by **Thomas Bragg** through ResQSoft_.

 .. _Wirth: http://en.wikipedia.org/wiki/Niklaus_Wirth